 Oh, there is another problem since I am unfortunate that one eye is lower than the other I was often told to straighten my cap, the POGI (petty officer gunnery instructor) and 'Mulsie', having the most angst.

-Off to rifle lessons on how to strip and clean.
+We had rifle lessons on how to strip and clean.
 We each found a rifle in front of us and before our instructor could tell us not to, clatter, clatter, the three ex-army boys had safety checked as this action was our training.
-So we were off to a great start.
+We were off to a great start.

-Not to worry apparently all the ex-army reserve and ex-conscripts did it automatically because the Army had drilled safety checks into us.
+Not to worry all the ex-army reserve and ex-conscripts did it automatically because the Army had drilled safety checks into us.
 The instructor was more annoyed that he had forgotten to warn us.
 Otherwise, we got on well together as he was a leading seaman aircraft mechanic.
 That is a 'birdie' as I would become after recruit school.
-Apparently, junior n.c.o.s are often sent to recruit training if they are a bit of a rebel, so they could advise us not to be.
+Junior n.c.o.s are often sent to recruit training if they are a bit of a rebel, they could advise us not to be.